Woolford legislation would do away with nonpartisanship of school boards

 I’ve covered politics in Livingston County for over 30 years, and NEVER has either political party ever officially crossed the nonpartisan school board line before then.

-Using political techniques popular with the rise of anti-maskers and social media, the LCRP recruited and trained candidates who, for the most part, refused to engage with the general public.
-They did not answer traditional questionnaires from media outlets like The Livingston Post, and organizations like the League of Women Voters.
-They didn’t appear at public candidate forums at which questions would be asked; instead, they preferred to engage only on Facebook, where some blocked questioners and restricted access.
-The campaigns ran on a variety of amorphous themes like “traditional values,” “keep kids safe,” “education, not indoctrination,” “conservative values,” “parental rights,” and keeping boys out of girls’ restrooms and sports.
+It happened in the wake of the pandemic, when some parents rebelled against mask mandates and shutdowns and vaccinations, with much of their attention focused on schools.
+The fiery hot political energy unleashed then is still being felt today.
+Some of the candidates the LCRP endorsed refused to engage with the general public, and many did not answer traditional questionnaires from media outlets like The Livingston Post, and organizations like the League of Women Voters.
+Most didn’t appear at public candidate forums at which questions would be asked; instead, they preferred to engage only on Facebook, where some blocked questioners and restricted access.
+The Republicans promoted their candidates with a variety of amorphous themes like “traditional values,” “keep kids safe,” “education, not indoctrination,” “conservative values,” “parental rights,” and keeping boys out of girls’ restrooms and sports.

 The LCRP spent some serious money promoting school board candidates.
 Below are some of the mailers and signs for which the party footed the bill: